lucija222/MyNews/README.md

 ## Important notes
 ### APIs
 - **News API** used for search results is only free during development, meaning it only works with requests coming from "localhost:port".
 If you access the app on mobile, using the IP address of the PC running it in your local network combined with the port, an attempt to search the news through input will respectively throw an error. <br />
 - **NYT API** only allows 5 requests per minute, if you exceed the limit, an error will be thrown.
 In such a case, wait a couple of seconds before reloading the app.
-I haven't created a condition to omit this behaviour  for reasons I'll gladly explain given another interview :)
+I haven't created a condition to omit this behaviour  for reasons I'll gladly explain given another interview :&#x29; <br />

 ### Testing
-- **Cross-browser testing:** Google Chrome, Mozilla Firefox, MS Edge and Opera <br />
+- **Cross-browser testing:** Google Chrome, Mozilla Firefox, MS Edge, Opera and Safari <br />
-- **OS testing:** Windows and Android <br />
+- **OS testing:** Windows, Android, Mac and iOS <br />
-- Safari hasn't been tested as I don't own a Mac nor iOS, but I might set up a virtual machine for testing in the upcoming days :) <br />
+- Safari hasn't been tested as I don't own a Mac nor iOS, but I might set up a virtual machine for testing in the upcoming days :&#x29; <br />
 - **Screen readers testing:** NVDA and Windows Narrator with both Google Chrome and Mozilla Firefox <br />

 ### Accessibility